alexandruakkol/Nowreports_Portal/README.md

 Users can sign in either with username and password, or with a Google account.

+Reusable and accessible React components will be provided by my own library, ReadyUI.

 ## CSS

 The CSS rules are divided into reusable classes (`.text-center`, `.flex`, etc.), and individual ones.